 “What if we’re all on an electron in an atom on a giant toenail of a giant dude sitting on a giant bike talking about this stuff with his giant friends?
 And that giant is on an even bigger electron on an even bigger atom on a – ”

-“Not bad,” Andy gave Nick an approving nod and Nick beamed with self-satisfaction.
-For even somewhat dismissive approval by Andy Crowley on these matters would be deemed high praise by his friends.
+“Big thinkin’!”
+Andy said, throwing Nick an approving nod.
+Nick beamed with self-satisfaction.
+Even dismissive approval from Andy Crowley on such matters would be deemed high praise by his friends.

 “Should we get back?”
 Nick said to Andy, slapping at another mosquito.
 They were still bad in August this close to the river.